-The EU Merger Regulation (EUMR) applies to the creation of any JV that is considered to be ‘concentrative’ rather than ‘cooperative’.
-JVs are considered ‘concentrative’ and may be subject to a filing requirement under the EUMR when they meet each of the following three key criteria:
+The EU Merger Regulation (EUMR) applies to the creation of any joint venture (JV) that is considered to be ‘concentrative’ rather than ‘cooperative’.
+JVs are considered concentrative and may be subject to a filing requirement under the EUMR when they meet each of the following three key criteria:

 - joint control: two or more undertakings are in a position to exert decisive influence over the JV;

-- full functionality: the JV will perform all of the normal sort of activities carried out by an autonomous economic entity, on a lasting basis; and
+- full functionality: the JV will perform all the normal sorts of activities carried out by an autonomous economic entity, on a lasting basis; and

-- EU dimension: two or more undertakings have sufficient revenues in the EU to meet one of the two sets of EUMR filing thresholds.
+- EU dimension: two or more undertakings have sufficient revenues in the European Union to meet one of the two sets of EUMR filing thresholds.

-When two or more undertakings are able to exert decisive influence over a JV, they are considered to be in a position of ‘joint control’ under the EUMR.
-A key indicator of decisive influence in the context of a JV is the right to veto important decisions that affect the strategic commercial behaviour of the JV Examples of such veto rights include decisions on the adoption of the JV’s annual budget, its business plan, and appointment of directors and other senior management of the JV 1
+When two or more undertakings are able to exert decisive influence over a JV, they are considered to be in a position of joint control under the EUMR.
+A key indicator of decisive influence in the context of a JV is the right to veto important decisions that affect the strategic commercial behaviour of the JV.
+Examples of these veto rights include decisions on the adoption of the JV’s annual budget, its business plan, and appointment of directors and other senior management of the JV.1

 A joint control analysis can take on greater complexity in certain situations.
-Joint control may also be found to exist even in situations where no single undertaking has the power to veto strategic decisions, but where two or more minority shareholders have common interests such as to mean that they would not exercise their voting rights against each other – a situation known as de facto joint control.
-2 Such situations, however, are considered to arise only exceptionally.
+For example, joint control may also be found to exist even in situations where no single undertaking has the power to veto strategic decisions, but where two or more minority shareholders have common interests such that they would not exercise their voting rights against each other – giving rise to de facto joint control.2 These situations, however, are considered to arise only exceptionally.

-The ‘quality’ of control is not a static concept, meaning that an entity that was previously subject to sole control might become subject to joint control, or the identity of undertakings that were originally in joint control of a JV changes.
+The quality of control is not a static concept, meaning that an entity that was previously subject to sole control might become subject to joint control, or the identity of undertakings that were originally in joint control of a JV changes.
 Notification obligations can arise in either of these situations.
 Joint control can also be acquired passively, meaning that an undertaking may be found to be in joint control despite the absence of any declared intention to take control.
-Such situations can arise where, for example, one JV shareholder sells a part of its shareholding, leading to another shareholder’s existing shareholding taking on a more significant, controlling, role in the operation of the JV.
+Such situations can arise where, for example, there is a change in the pattern of attendance at shareholder meetings, leaving a certain combination of shareholders with the ability to veto key decisions, enabling those shareholders to exercise control over the JV.

-Significant time can be taken in analysing joint control scenarios and assessing whether or not a JV is actually subject to joint control, with such analyses sometimes being finely balanced.
+Significant time can be taken in analysing joint control situations and assessing whether or not a JV is actually subject to joint control, with such analyses sometimes being finely balanced.

-The main criteria for a JV to be seen as full function are:
+The main criteria for a JV to be considered as full function are: